- Who we are

 - Advisory Panel on Public Sector Information

-You can also see annual reports from previous years, accessioning reports, details of the government departments and agencies that The National Archives works with, as well as the results from our latest staff engagement survey.
+You can also see annual reports from previous years and the results from our latest staff engagement survey.

 Download the annual report 2011-12 (PDF, 2.43Mb)